sonnenhaft/vue_paginatable-table/README.md

 npm run build
 ```

-Build will be done to docs folder, if you push to master, demo will be (in few minutes) available on github pages on https://sonnenhaft.github.io/vue_paginatable-table so feel free to push content of /docs folder if it changed.
+Build will be done to build folder, if you push to master, demo will be (in few minutes) available on github pages on https://sonnenhaft.github.io/vue_paginatable-table so feel free to push content of /build folder if it changed.

 ### Lint, with fix - just simple eslint from vue-cli
 ```